makerdao/community/governance/polls/Prioritization Sentiment - Technical Resource Deployment - June 6, 2022.md

 ## Review

 The community can vote in this poll to rank their support of the following options:
 - [Flapper Distributor](https://forum.makerdao.com/t/flapperdistributor-a-way-to-distribute-system-surplus-while-minimizing-governance/4591) - A way to split revenue and direct it toward different causes, like buyback/burn and filling the surplus buffer simultaneously.
+This item has not been formally voted on or developed, meaning that a proposal would likely need to be submitted for technical work to take place beyond initial scoping.
 - [Sagittarius Engine](https://forum.makerdao.com/t/sagittarius-engine/10852) - Tokenomics design from Rune, including staking MKR and the ability for those with MKR staked to borrow against it.
+This item has not been formally voted on or developed, meaning that a proposal would likely need to be submitted for technical work to take place beyond initial scoping.
 - Collateral Onboarding - Focusing on technical work for onboarding more collateral types into the protocol.
 - [Compound D3M](https://forum.makerdao.com/t/signal-request-should-maker-prioritize-onboarding-a-compound-d3m/11997) - D3M implementation similar to the Aave D3M that would target a DAI borrowing rate at Compound.
 - [MIP43: Term Lending Module (TLM)](https://forum.makerdao.com/t/mip43-term-lending-module-tlm/6153) - Fixed-rate solution for Maker vaults, requiring code review and implementation of a previously passed technical MIP.